 The Journal of University Teaching and Learning Practice (JUTLP) is a peer-reviewed journal publishing papers that add significantly to the body of knowledge describing effective and innovative teaching and learning practice in the higher education environment.
 The Journal aims to provide a forum for educational practitioners in a wide range of disciplines to communicate their teaching and learning outcomes in a scholarly way.
 Its purpose is to bridge the gap between journals covering purely academic research and more pragmatic articles and opinions published elsewhere.
-The Journal is indexed by Scopus (Q2, Education) and Web of Science ESCI (Q2, Education) and listed with the EBSCO database.
+The Journal is indexed by Scopus (Q1, Education), Scimago (Q`1, Education), and Web of Science ESCI (Q2, Education) and listed with the EBSCO and Informit databases.
 ISSN: 1449-9789.

 The Journal of University Teaching and Learning Practice seeks well-designed and executed research and theory that changes how people think, and provides evidence-based theories, methods and findings to improve higher education learning and teaching practices.
 We invite a plurality of theoretical frameworks from across the disciplines to stimulate conversation around different ways of developing learning and teaching practice.
 We encourage evidence-based practice research situated in the local context and the broader international literature.
 We ask all contributors to align their manuscript to one of the following themes: